kimonlemonidis/AdventureWorks2025_Sales-Performance-by-Category-and-Territory_TSQL-PowerBI/README.md

 ## Key Findings: Power BI
-  1. While Bikes are the ones that generate the highest revenue and profit, Asccessories are the one that have the highest Profit Margin, with significantly increased sales over the last recorded year.
+  1. While Bikes are the ones that generate the highest revenue and profit, Accessories are the one that have the highest Profit Margin, with significantly increased sales over the last recorded year.
-  2. Australia is the territory displaying the highest profit, largely due to  high sales of Bikes.
+  2. Australia is the Territory displaying the highest profit, largely due to  high sales of Bikes.
-  3. Underperforming territories, like US Northeast, Southeast and Central, tend to sell large amounts (>3,000 units) of Road Bikes at a loss.
+  3. Underperforming Territories, like US Northeast, Southeast and Central, tend to sell high number (>3,000 units) of Road Bikes at a loss.